ecotaxa/ecotaxa_py_client/docs/MiscApi.md

 Used Constants

-**Return useful strings for user dialog.**  Now also used for values extracted from Config.
+This entry point will return useful strings for user dialog.
+Now also used for values extracted from Config.

 ### Example